-• Select Window > Preferences > SQL Development > SQL Editor > SQL Templates.
+1 Select Preferences > SQL Editor and then in the Preferences dialog, expand SQL Editor and click SQL Templates.

 The SQL Templates panel displays a list of all SQL code templates currently available.
 Additionally, when you select a template from the list, the Preview section displays the code block as it will appear when the template is selected in SQL Editor.